ezhang887/seam_carver/README.md

       ![Gif](https://github.com/uiuc-fa18-cs126/finalproject-Bo887/blob/master/screenshots/thanos_carve.gif)
     </p>

-  Here is a comparison of an image carved with (right) and without (left) facial recognition, with the original image (top) shown.
-When facial recognition is enabled, the seam carving algorithm will not choose any seams that intersect with the detected face.
-Although the carved image with facial recognition is not perfect, it looks much better than the one without facial recognition.
+  Here is a comparison of an image carved with (right) and without (left) face detection, with the original image (top) shown.
+When face detection is enabled, the seam carving algorithm will not choose any seams that intersect with the detected face.
+Although the carved image with face detection is not perfect, it looks much better than the one without face detection.

   <p align="center">
     <img src="https://github.com/uiuc-fa18-cs126/finalproject-Bo887/blob/master/screenshots/zuck.jpg" width="700" height="467"/>